Did You Know?

 Maasai food and cooking

-Some may think the Maasai diet as strictly blood and milk.
-In fact, the Maasai eat a variety of foods.
+You may think the Maasai diet as strictly blood and milk.
+Actually, the Maasai eat a variety of foods.

 And they cook their food on stoves inside their dwellings.

-One popular dish is Ugali, actually a Tanzanian dish, which is made from cornmeal.
+One frequently eaten dish is like Ugali, the most popular Tanzanian dish, which is made from cornmeal.
 Another is a bean and corn stew.
 A fancier meal might have rice, goat meat, or beef.

 Ugali – serves 8